The C-Suite and board members all have one big question: how should we budget for marketing this year?

 - For those that improved, how can we continue this trajectory?

-- For those that got worse, is there anything we can do to reverse course, and is it worth it to attempt to reverse course?
+- For those that got worse, is it worth attempting to reverse course?

 - Is this an inbound marketing strategy?

-- Do I want to target specific audience groups based on their demographics like job title and age?
+- Do we want to target specific audience groups based on demographics like job title and age?

-- Is it better to target a specific audience group based on intent and behaviors?
+- Should we target audience groups based on intent and behaviors?